nhsd-a2si/docs-uec-appts/_pages/implementation/demonstrator/sims_install.md

    * Copy ‘**docker-compose_provider_simulator.yml**’ and ‘**run_provider_simulator.sh**’ from [here](https://github.com/nhsdigitalmait/FHIR_111_UEC)
    *	Now edit **docker-compose_provider_simulator.yml**
    *	The section under 'volumes' requires amending such that the folder locations preceding the colon (:) refer to folders on the machine running the Docker Container, see Appendix4
+      * NB: The section after the colon (:) should not be altered because this is used by the Container
    *	Save **docker-compose_provider_simulator.yml**
-   *	Open a terminal session
+   *	Open a Terminal session
    *	Execute *run_provider_simulator.sh*
    *	The provider simulator container will now launch in Docker
+   * The Provider Simulator will start and report ‘*ITK Testbench ready*’ when successfully running

 * **Consumer**
    * Copy ‘**docker-compose_consumer_simulator.yml**’ and ‘**run_consumer_simulator.sh**’ from [here](https://github.com/nhsdigitalmait/FHIR_111_UEC)
    * Now edit **docker-compose_consumer_simulator.yml**
    * The section under 'volumes' requires amending such that the folder locations preceding the colon (:) refer to folders on the machine running the Docker Container, see Appendix5.
+      * NB: The section after the colon (:) should not be altered because this is used by the Container
    * Go to …Config/FHIR_111_UEC/autotest_config/endpoint_configs
-   * Create an endpoint config file named '**200000000359.sh**', with 200000000359 being the ASID of the test service, and add the appropriate content, see Appendix6
+   * Create an endpoint config file named '**200000000359.sh**', with 200000000359 being the ASID of the test service, and amend the required configuration (only to_ep for a local install) see Appendix6
    * Save the **200000000359.sh**
-   * Open a terminal session
+   * Open a Terminal session
    * Execute *run_consumer_simulator.sh* file specifying the test routine required
       * *run_consumer_test.cmd \<ASID\> \<Routine\>*
       * See further detail in the Using TKW section below